Endava/cats/README.md

 It was an intentional decision to report also the `skipped` tests in order to show that CATS actually tries all the `Fuzzers` on all the fields/paths/endpoints.

 # Interpreting Results
-After you run it, CATS will produce an execution report in a folder called `test-report/TIMESTAMP`.
+After you run it, CATS will produce an execution report in a folder called `cats-report/TIMESTAMP` or `cats-report` depending on the `--timestampReports` argument.
 The folder will be created inside the current folder (if it doesn't exist) and for each run a new subfolder will be created with the `TIMESTAMP` value when the run started.
 This allows to have a history of the runs.
 The report itself is in the `index.html` file, which will contain the following details:

 - filter test runs based on the result: `All`, `Success`, `Warn` and `Error`